plenoptic-org/plenoptic_presentations/2025-05-16_vss-symposium/slides.md

 ]} -->
 </div>

-#note: our logo here represents this process of synthesizing model-optimized stimul.
+#note: which we represent with our logo

 when we think about models in visual neuroscience, they're often set up like this. it accepts some stimuli s, often for us images, as inputs, and based on some parameters theta, returns some responses r. these responses can be anything of interst to the experimenter, such as predicted spike rates or image class, if this were doing image net